+We believe in a holistic approach where the development of the whole child, pastorally, academically and spiritually is essential.
 The grounds of the school are excellent, giving lots of space and opportunities for creative play, sports, exploration, special reading areas and adventure.
 There's an outdoor gym which we intend to expand due to its popularity.
 We have been awarded the Active Mark for exceptional PE, International School awards from the British Council, the Rights Respecting School award through the United Nations.
 We have competed nationally in motor racing, girls football and trampolining!
+This year, 2024/25, our children will have 8 weeks of Forest School.

 We are not perfect, but like all successful schools, we aim to listen to our children, parents, staff and visitors so that we can constantly improve what we provide to our community.
-In 2013, Ofsted graded the school as a GOOD school and they recognised the excellent work we have achieved.
-This was confirmed in July 2017 in a separate Ofsted inspection.
-SATs results in 2019 put us in the top 15% of schools nationally, which is a testament to the hard work and commitment of our team and the children.
-The assessments from 2019 for the more demanding expectations in the revamped national curriculum saw only 65% of primary age children nationally reaching this higher standard.
-In Hampshire primary schools this rose to 68%.
-At Herne, 80% of pupils made this stringent benchmark.
+In 2023, Ofsted graded the school as a GOOD school and they recognised the excellent work we have achieved.
+Our team strives to do their best at all times,

 We value our links with parents, other local schools and organisations.
 Our partnership with parents and carers is essential, encouraging children to attain high standards of effort, achievement and behaviour.
 It is vital that together we develop all aspects of our children, allowing them to feel good about their efforts at school.
-We pride ourselves on being a friendly place where people, young and old, really matter.
+We pride ourselves on being a friendly place where all people really matter.